 How Can I Save Money When Remodeling?

 Always hire the pros to do the work.
 DIY bathroom upgrades might seem simple enough, but when things aren’t done correctly, they can create a domino effect that leads to several other problems.
-This is actually a double benefit when it comes saving money because you’re not creating additional problems while work is being done quickly and efficiently.
+This is actually a double benefit when it comes to saving money because you’re not creating additional problems while work is being done quickly and efficiently.

 Related: How Long Should A Bathroom Remodel Take?

-Another option is to ask your installer or bathroom remodeling team about discounts, scrap parts, and the like.
-For example, you might be able to get a great paint color from the discount bin at your local home improvement store because it wasn’t properly mixed and matched for the customer who needed it.
+Another option is to ask your installer or bathroom remodeling team about discounts, scrap parts, etc. For example, you might be able to get a great paint color from the discount bin at your local home improvement store because it wasn’t properly mixed and matched for the customer who needed it.
 If you want cheap flooring, get leftovers from another project when you know a floor guy.
 And so on.

 While quality counts, decor and style aren’t necessarily priorities to some people.
 It can be easy to save money by choosing reputable brands for toilets, sinks, showers, and tubs, but by going with more basic models that aren’t as ornate or stylish.
 Some brands make budget-friendly products that look great in any space and never give away how affordable they were.

-Cut costs by using like materials—instead of expensive marble, use porcelain to get a similar look at a fraction of the costs.
+Cut costs using like materials—instead of expensive marble, use porcelain to get a similar look at a fraction of the costs.
 Consider buying your own fixtures and furnishings, too.
-Some bathroom remodelers will offer to source all materials for you, but that could come at a much higher cost that you’re not even aware of until it’s too late and the budget is blown.
+Some bathroom remodelers will offer to source all materials for you, but that could come at a much higher cost that you’re unaware of until it’s too late and the budget is blown.
 Finally, make sure that you consider the bathroom backsplash and other details—do you want basic materials or something more stylish?

 Spend Less, Get More with Your Next Bathroom Remodel